 1 in 10 adults in the UK have had an idea for a social venture but haven’t yet turned any of these ideas into reality1, according to a representative poll conducted for UnLtd by Populus.
-In response, UnLtd wants Parliamentary candidates to commit to meet with us if elected, so we can work together to untap these solutions that would impact positively on the economy and society.
+In response, UnLtd wants MPs to commit to meet with us, so we can work together to untap these solutions that would impact positively on the economy and society.

-To help raise awareness of this campaign and the amazing work social entrepreneurs do, we will be unveiling a fantastic portrait to share on each remaining day of the election.
-The portraits of social entrepreneurs have been produced for UnLtd by eight neuro-diverse artists with the support of social venture Hart Club.
-Please revisit this page daily to see the portraits, or ideally share them with candidates and the public via LinkedIn, Facebook and Twitter.
+To help raise awareness of this campaign and the amazing work social entrepreneurs do, we've unveiled eight fantastic portraits to share.
+The portraits of these social entrepreneurs have been produced for UnLtd by eight neuro-diverse artists with the support of social venture Hart Club.
+Please share them with MPs and the public via LinkedIn, Facebook and Twitter.

 Ewan and Adi founded Personal Alarm Watch.
 It has revolutionised safety for people requiring medic alert pendant alarms, connecting them to a 24/7 monitoring team from anywhere in the UK.

 This portrait has been created by Bulent Abosoglu.
 Bulent is a member of The Camberwell Incredibles, a collective of practising artists and learning diverse adults.

 Emma Baines is the founder of Find Your Voice, which gives vulnerable people the opportunity to learn to sing, no matter what their stage in life.

 Emma's portrait has been created by Affiong Day, who works from the arts studio Submit To Love, located at Headway East London, a charity supporting people with brain injury.

 Sam is the founder of Samee, which helps people of all abilities to proudly and independently provide an income for themselves and their families.